wowsiddanth/tp/docs/UserGuide.md

 The fields do not have to be any specific order.
 So, name can come before major etc.
 </div>

+Using the fields above, type this into the command box: `add n/Sae Byeok Fair m/CS id/e1111111 y/1 p/87438007 e/saebyeok@example.com` and press **Enter**.

 After entering the command and pressing **Enter**, nustracker should look like this:
 ![added-first-student](images/user-guide/after-pressing-enter.PNG)